alosadagrande/factory-precache-cli-blog/README.md

 * **$HOME/.docker** folder where the registry pull secret is located.
 * **/etc/pki** folder where the private registry certificate is stored.

-Then, we add the download parameter and the OCP release version we want to precache.
-Also, the RHACM and MCE versions of the hub cluster we obtained.
-Observe that some extra images can also be precached using the --img flag and the --filter option is included avoiding container images not needed.
+Then, we add the `download` parameter and the OCP release version we want to precache.
+Also, the RHACM and MCE versions of the hub cluster we obtained previously.
+Observe that some extra images can also be precached using the --img flag and the --filter option is included avoiding precaching container images not needed.

 ```sh
 [root@snonode ~]$ podman run -v /mnt:/mnt -v /root/.docker:/root/.docker -v /etc/pki:/etc/pki \